Hyundai-Kia K platforms

 The K platform series are platforms developed by Hyundai and Kia for its range of automobiles since 2017.

-K1 platform
+K1/K2-P1 (KP1) platform

 The K1 platform is utilized for entry subcompact models (A-segment).
 It was introduced in 2018 coinciding with the launch of the second generation Hyundai Santro, replacing the SA platform and BA platform.
 It is a modified version of the SA platform, and Hyundai claimed the K1 platform is 63 percent more rigid than its predecessor.
 Two wheelbase variations are available, which are 2400 mm and 2450 mm.